Insight

 • AI, SaaS, and open-source packages expand the attack surface.

-Indeed, organizations must now be able to monitor an increasingly heterogeneous perimeter (SaaS, partners, open source) against ever-faster attackers.
-The fastest attack observed by our team lasted less than a day and a half from initial access to data exfiltration.
+Today, organizations must secure increasingly complex ecosystems—spanning SaaS platforms, partners, and open-source components—against ever-faster adversaries.
+The fastest attack observed by our team took less than 36 hours from initial compromise to data exfiltration.

 • Cybersecurity